 - Bob Turner – T&TGC – Treasurer

-Councillors Robin Musgrave (WDBC) and the Chair and Commodore of the Gig and Sailing clubs are invited to attend the Board.
-They are not Directors and do not vote.
+The Chair and Commodore of the Gig and Sailing Clubs are invited to attend the Board meetings as observers.
+The Board meets regularly.

 The first AGM was held in May, within 18 months of incorporation.
 See the News section